micropython/micropython/docs/design_guide.rst

 Design Guide
 ============

-MicroPython has created a great foundation to build upon and to make it even better for beginners we've created CircuitPython.
-This guide covers a number of ways the core and libraries are geared towards beginners.
+This guide covers a variety of development practices for CircuitPython core and library APIs.
+Consistency with these practices ensures that beginners can learn a pattern once and apply it throughout the CircuitPython ecosystem.

 Start libraries with the cookiecutter
 -------------------------------------